2025 Summit Schedule

 Presentation by UT System President Randy Boyd

-11:30 AM – 1:00 PM
+12:00 PM – 1:00 PM

 Time Block 1

-Building a Bridge to an Inclusive Future: UTK CLEE’s commitment to advancing education through belonging, inclusion, and equity in the classroom
+Building a Bridge to an Inclusive Future: UTK CLEE’s Commitment to Advancing Education Through Belonging, Inclusion and Equity in the Classroom

 30-minute Session